AvaloniaUI/avalonia-docs/xpf/third-party-libraries.md

   .AutoEnable(asm =>
   {
     var name = asm.GetName().Name.ToLowerInvariant();
-    if (name is "iface.oik.tm.native" or "sqlite" or "jint" or "esprima") return true;
+    if (name is "sqlite" or "jint" or "esprima") return true;
     return false;
   });